Alejandro Stock

 Alejandro Stock Silberman is a Uruguayan-Spanish artist.
-Silberman was born in Montevideo, Uruguay in 1965, of Jewish-Russian origin through his mother Lidia Silberman and of Jewish-Austrian origin on his father's side.
+Stock Silberman was born in Montevideo, Uruguay in 1965, of Jewish-Russian origin through his mother Lidia Silberman and of Jewish-Austrian origin on his father's side.
 Since 1993 he has lived and worked in Madrid, Spain.
 From an early age, he felt an artistic calling, entering his first workshop at the age of 5.
 Since then, he has completed numerous artistic and painting studies with master Nelson Ramos at the Centro de Estudios Artísticos, as well as participating in various courses, fellowships, and workshops in Uruguay, the USA, and Spain.
 Currently, he works both as a doctor and as an artist.

 Exhibitions

 Since 1985 he has participated in more than 150 exhibits in Uruguay, Spain, Germany, Chile, the United States, Hungary, China, et cetera.
 In 2007 he was invited to participate as an Honorary Artist in the 16th Salón Nacional Renault de Paris, participating as part of the jury as well.